 1

-Omnichannel retail means a unified customer experience across all channels, store, web, app, social, customer service, ads, where customer data and history are connected.
+Omnichannel retail means a unified customer experience across all channels, store, web, app, social, customer service, ads, where customer data and history are connected at the operational level.

 2